aws-samples/automate-s3-object-aggregation-using-s3tar/README.md

       cd s3tar_docker
       sh create_s3tar_image_in_ecr.sh ../config/s3tar-app-config.json
     ```
-   **NOTE:** Since x86_64 architecture is chosen for s3tar release, make sure to build the docker image from a x86_64 supported machine to avoid compatibility issues.
-Using an AWS Cloud9 temporary dev environment can ease this step.
+   **NOTE:** Since x86_64 architecture is chosen for s3tar release, make sure to build the docker image from a docker runtime inside x86_64 supported machine to avoid compatibility issues.
+Using an AWS Cloud9 temporary dev environment with platform chosen as Amazon Linux 2023 can ease this step as the docker runtime and other required libraries are pre-installed.

 5. After successfully creating the private ECR repo and pushing the s3tar docker image, deploy the CDK solution stack from project root folder by executing scripts/deploy_stacks.sh file.
     ```bash